Japanese Beetle Control

 Adult Japanese beetles feed on the leaves of many of your trees and shrubs.
 The damage to the leaves is not just unsightly, but it’s also very stressful to your plants and can leave them vulnerable to other pests, disease, and environmental hazards.

 Tree and Shrub Damage Caused by Japanese Beetles

 In June and July, adult Japanese Beetles emerge from the ground and begin to feed on trees and shrubs.
 At this point, they are quite similar to college students – all they do is eat, sleep, and mate.
 In the mornings, the beetles feed on a large variety of plants and in the afternoons the females return to the ground to lay their eggs.

 The daytime feeding will damage or kill trees and shrubs and the eggs will become grubs that feed on the roots of turf grass and cause damage to lawns.

 Some of the more common plants that Japanese Beetles feed on are: roses, linden trees, purple-leaf plums, cherry trees, Japanese maples, Norway maples, beech trees, birch trees, flowering crab apple and many more.
 Later in the day, the female Japanese Beetles go into the ground to lay eggs.
 Each female will lay approximately 60 eggs over a 4-6 week period.

 How to Control Japanese Beetles

 Adult Japanese Beetles that are feeding on your plants need to be controlled as soon as possible.
 The beetles can do major damage within a short period of time.
-Green Giant has the people and systems in place to allow us to respond quickly and provide very effective treatments for current infestations.
+Green Giant are experts at treating lawns and trees for Japanese beetles; we have the people and systems in place to allow us to respond quickly and provide very effective treatments for current infestations.

 Lawn Damage Caused by Grubs